alemam242/alemam242/README.md

 # 👨‍💻 About Me
 <div>
     <b>Hi, I’m <a href="https://www.facebook.com/suvo242">Md.
 Al Emam</a>! 🎓 I graduated from BUBT with a B.Sc in CSE and have been diving deep into the world of web and app development ever since.
-I’m passionate about open-source contributions and love building cool stuff.
-Currently, I’m working as a Software Engineer at a reputed software company, turning ideas into reality every day.</b>
+I’m passionate about open-source contributions and love building cool stuff.<br><br>I’m a backend-focused developer specializing in PHP and Laravel.
+Crafting scalable APIs, designing efficient databases, and building robust server-side applications are my jam!
+Currently, I’m working as a Software Engineer at a reputed software company, turning ideas into reality every day.</br>
 </div>
 <hr>